jonathanwkelly/home/posts/monads.markdown

 ## Summary
 By going through the definition of a monad, we will find that:

-- A monad is an interface which declares two primary methods
+- A monad is an interface which declares two primary methods.
-- A monad implementation should obey three simple laws
+- A monad implementation should obey three simple laws.

 That's it, really.
-If you stop reading here, that's fine.
-If you want to look a bit closer, proceed.

 ## A quick tour of Haskell syntax
 If you are not familiar with Haskell syntax, here is a brief overview of the constructs used in this post.

 A type signature describes the types of the inputs and output of a function, and is written `foo :: String -> Int`{.haskell}.
 It's similar to function prototypes in C, like `int foo(char *)`{.c}.
-Lowercase type identifiers are *type variables*, and are similar to generic types in Java, or type parameters in C++ templates (but don't let that intimidate you).
+Lowercase identifiers are *type variables*, and are similar to generic types in Java, or type parameters in C++ templates---but don't let that intimidate you.

 Juxtaposition denotes function application, `f a b`{.haskell}.
 That would be `f(a, b)`{.python} in Python or JavaScript.